wp-plugins/simple-al-slider/readme.txt

 *   Responsive design.
 *   Capability to add images.
 *   Capability to add texts.
-*   Capability to add custom templates.
+*   Capability to add custom html templates.
 *   Capability to make buttons.
 *   Capability to add video (youtube, vimeo ...).
 Read faq for important details.
 *   Capability to attach css rules to text items and to slider.